cswartzvi/hamilton/examples/spark/pyspark/README.md

 Thus, the two options one previously had for integrating with pyspark both have disadvantages:

 1. Extracting into columns then joining is prohibitively expensive and taxing on the spark optimizer (which we have not found was smart enough to detect this pattern)
-2. Running pure DataFrame transformations does not afford the expressiveness that Hamilton provides.
+2. Running pure DataFrame transformations does not afford the expressiveness that Apache Hamilton provides.

 The idea is to break your transformations into sections that form one of two shapes.